remixtures/encryptiondecryption/README.md

 -alg

-Select the preferred algorithm to implement the Caesar Cypher: "shift" for the shift algorithm and "unicode" for the unicode algorithm.
+Select the preferred algorithm to implement the Caesar Cipher: "shift" for the shift algorithm and "unicode" for the unicode algorithm.

 Rules: